NewsGuild-CWA: Broun's influence

 The Newspaper Guild, represented by many journalists and other written media workers since 1933, became one of the most continuous and effective media organizations in the United States.
-Heywood Broun was one of the most respected journalist and most popular, highly paid contributor.
+Heywood Broun was one of the most respected journalists and most popular, highly paid contributors.
 On August 7, 1933, Broun acknowledged the New York World-Telegram column and the progress of the newspaper's business which was successful.
 He evaluated the progress more closely with his bosses than any other colleague of similar economic standing.
 Broun wrote, "the fact that newspaper editors and owners are genial folk should hardly stand in the way of organization of a newspaper writers' union.
 There should be [always] one."
-His column has influenced journalists from many states to rise up in opposition to the newspaper's authorities and organize by publishers to show the importance of the newspaper union and expanding the foundation.
+His column has influenced journalists from many states to rise up in opposition to the newspapers' authorities and organize by publishers to show the importance of the newspaper union and expanding the foundation.

 Heywood launched the Guild during the Depression according to the biography which Richard O'Connor said, "newspapermen to take a more practical view of their working conditions and organize against the rapacity of publishers".
 During the earlier times of the Guild, there were complaints from the "rapacious" publishers about federal regulation of minimum wages and maximum hours for newsroom workers set by the National Recovery Act.
 The publishers wanted an amount of money to not pay tax on from the NRA on constitutional grounds and their First Amendment rights would be prohibited if the workers were forced to restrictive management under the government as the forty-hour work week.
 This rallied around from Broun's call for labor union and one would speak for all newsmen and newswomen.